Table Of Contents

 In online trading, especially with leveraged instruments like CFDs or options, you can lose more money than you initially invested.
 This happens when the market moves quickly against your position, and your losses are more than the funds in your trading account, leading to significant financial damage.

 Leverage allows you to control larger positions with a small amount of capital, amplifying both gains and losses.
-While leverage can lead to higher profits and is a really exciting tool for a new trader, it also increases the risk of losing significant amounts of money quickly, especially if you become overconfident and take on more risk than you can handle.
+While leverage can lead to higher profits, it also increases the risk of losing significant amounts of money quickly, especially if you become overconfident and take on more risk than you can handle.

 A margin call is bad news for traders.
 It happens when the value of your account falls below the minimum margin requirement set by your broker.
 When this occurs, your broker may “call” on you to deposit more funds or close positions to bring the account back to the required level.
 If you can’t meet the margin call, your positions could be liquidated at a loss.